isomerpages/moe-zhonghuapri/_list-of-cce-links/School Based CCE.md

 title: School Based CCE
 permalink: /departments/CCE/School-Based-CCE/
 description: ""
-variant: markdown
+variant: tiptap
 ---
-# **School Based CCE**
+<h1><strong>School Based CCE</strong></h1>
-To promote ownership of CCE and to meet the needs of the students in each school, part of the CCE syllabus and programmes will be designed and implemented by schools.
-Schools will be provided curriculum time to deliver school-based CCE.
-School-based CCE could include activities or lessons on school values or assembly programmes related to CCE.
+<p>To promote ownership of&nbsp;CCE&nbsp;and to meet the needs of the students
+in each school, part of the&nbsp;CCE&nbsp;syllabus and programmes will be designed and implemented by schools.
+Schools will be provided curriculum time to deliver school-based&nbsp;CCE.
+School-based&nbsp;CCE&nbsp;could include activities or lessons on school values or assembly programmes related to&nbsp;CCE.</p>

-Values Talk by School Leaders
+<p>Values Talk by School Leaders</p>

-Launched in 2015, the school leaders actively role model the inculcation of CCE by speaking to the pupils regularly.
-They share stories centering on different school values, and remind the pupils on the importance of having good character and sound moral values.
+<p>Launched in 2015, the school leaders actively role model the inculcation
+of CCE by speaking to the pupils regularly.
+They share stories centering on different school values, and remind the pupils on the importance of having good character and sound moral values.</p>